swissi2000/ProbeApp-Test/docs/TPcalibration.md

 ![](/images/pa147.png)

-The best way to calibrate a Touch Probe is to use a Bore Gauge that has a very precise known diameter.
+The best way to calibrate a Touch Probe is to use a Ring Gauge that has a very precise known diameter.

 This calibration cycle has the following Input fields:

 ### Calibration Bore Diameter
-This is the diameter that's usually engraved on the Bore Gauge.
-The units of the Bore Gauge can be selected.
+This is the diameter that's usually engraved on the Ring Gauge.
+The units of the Ring Gauge can be selected.
 This will allow to use a mm Gauge on an Imperial machine (or vice versa) without having to convert the diameter manually to match the machines units.

 ### Probing Speed